dubniczky/Cardless-Transaction-Protocol/protocol/example.md

 remediation_verb: MODIFY
 # The new amount
 modified_amount: 12.66
-# The modified transaction JWT signed by the vendor in base64 format
+# The modified transaction STP signed by the vendor in base64 format
 token: eyJtZXRhZGF0YSI6eyJ2ZXJzaW9uIjoxLCJhbGciOiJzaGE1MTIiLCJlbmM...
 ```
 The vendor can ONLY modify the `transaction.amount`.
 For other changes new token negotiation is necessary